ajayyAI/tweettr/README.md

-# Catalyst - Viral Tweet Generator
+# Tweettr - Viral Tweet Generator

 A minimal, privacy-first viral tweet generator powered by AI using the Vercel AI SDK.